symfony-cmf/symfony-cmf-docs/cookbook/creating_basic_cms.rst

 Creating a Menu
 ---------------

-In this section we will modify our application so that the ``Page`` document acts as a menu node which can be rendered using the twig helper of the `KnpMenuBundle`_.
+In this section you will modify our application so that the ``Page`` document acts as a menu node which can be rendered using the twig helper of the `KnpMenuBundle`_.

 Modify the Page Document